 When you think of math activities for preschoolers your mind might automatically jump to math problems like 1+1 or counting to 10, but math is much more than that.
 Math, especially in the early years, is about abstract thinking, sorting, comparing, categorizing and learning basic math vocabulary.
 This outdoor, forest-school inspired math activity is a perfect way to introduce math concepts in a way that is developmentally appropriate.

-Children are natural collectors and my kids are no exception.
-For this reason we often bring along a basket or tote bag on our walks in the woods.
+The math activities for preschoolers in this post are inspired by the Swedish book Play and Learn Mathematics Outdoors, and revolve around collecting items in nature.
+Children are natural collectors and for this reason we often bring along a basket or tote bag on our walks in the woods.
 Bird feathers, fallen leaves, sticks, flowers, acorns and other tree nuts often end up in the bag, as well as the rare pine cone or a uniquely shaped rock.
-This innate desire to collect items in nature can be the starting point for many outdoor learning activities, and this week the Little Naturalist (who is 3) and I worked on some basic math activities inspired by the Swedish book Play and Learn Mathematics Outdoors.
+This innate desire to collect items in nature can be the starting point for many outdoor learning activities.

 Time: 30 min – 2 hours

 - Tote bag or basket for collecting items

 - Natural items such as pine cones, leaves, rocks, tree nuts etc.

 Place: Any natural area.

 How to do it:

 Take your child to a natural area, and bring along the sheet and basket/tote bag.
 Encourage him or her to pick a variety of things, since you’ll need them for the math activity later.
 If this is your first time collecting items in nature, make sure to talk about which items are OK to pick, i.e. that you only take things that are already on the ground, so your child is not ripping leaves, branches or bark from the trees.